← Back to projects

 PropertyDetail

-CompanyAlways applied — tenant isolation between organizations sharing the same OpenSearch domain
+CompanyAlways applied.
+Tenant isolation between organizations sharing the same OpenSearch domain

-NamespaceAlways applied — logical partition per compliance pipeline (IRP, SCRM, CONMON)
+NamespaceAlways applied.
+Logical partition per compliance pipeline (IRP, SCRM, CONMON)

-MetadataOpt-in via metadata_filters — project_id, doc_type, classification, version, or any arbitrary key
+MetadataOpt-in via metadata_filters.
+Project_id, doc_type, classification, version, or any arbitrary key

-ComposableAll three levels stack — a query can filter by company + namespace + multiple metadata fields simultaneously
+ComposableAll three levels stack.
+A query can filter by company + namespace + multiple metadata fields simultaneously

 Code Showcase 18

-Latency Critical Path — 4 Network Hops
+Latency Critical Path, 4 Network Hops

-The critical path for a single retrieval: embed query (~200ms Bedrock) -> kNN search (~100ms OpenSearch) -> build context (~0ms local) -> LLM answer (~4-6s Bedrock).
+Critical path for a single retrieval.
+Embed query (~200ms Bedrock), kNN search (~100ms OpenSearch), build context (~0ms local), LLM answer (~4 to 6s Bedrock).
 Six optimizations keep the non-LLM stages fast.

 python